 models have a side-folding tubular buttstock, while others have

 solid wooden or polymer buttstocks.
-A foregrip and pistol handle are
+A foregrip and pistol grip are

 made of polymer materials.

 diopter-type iron sights.
 These are completely different than the

 AK-style sights.
 Front sight of the M76 is mounted on the gas